jappeace/jappeaceApplication/content/pragmatic-haskell-simple-servant.md

 ```

 Only attempt shortly to install it trough a package manager.
-More than 5 minutes is not worth it. (at some point it may become possible).
 There are other Haskell build tools, they will be more difficult in use.
 There is also the possibility for fully reproducible builds at a system level
 (nix).